dssg/aequitas/docs/index.rst

-..
-Aequitas documentation master file, created by sphinx-quickstart on Fri Apr 13 15:28:32 2018.
+.. aequitas documentation master file, created by sphinx-quickstart on Fri Apr 13 15:28:32 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Aequitas's documentation!
+Welcome to aequitas's documentation!
 ====================================

 .. toctree::